nginxinc/nginx-service-mesh/examples/grafana/README.md

   - Pod Success:  this graph shows the percentage of requests that are successful per Pod (`nginxplus_upstream_server_responses` with response codes of `1xx` or `2xx`).
+  - Sidecar Memory Usage (RSS): this graph shows the Resident Set Size (RSS) of the NSM sidecars.
+  - Sidecar Memory Usage (Private): this graph shows the Private memory used by the NSM sidecars.

 ## Customizing your own Dashboard